sankar-1776/Wissensbar/README.md

 ### Latest Release:
 The latest version of the Wissensbar Calculator is the 1.1.2 (b) release.
 It has come with some major upgrades and I've also introduced a style for the user to navigate the console.
 You can use some special commands to navigate it.
 For now, the commands are not much, and I will be listing them below for your reference.

-> Use the command **cr_calc{.}** to start the Circls Area Calculator.

-> Use the command **help{.}** to access the Help Module.

-In order to get back to the terminal, use the code **'tc'** in the *What Type An Answer Do You Want Console*, and you will be brought back to the terminal.
+There is a small glitch.
+You will have to wait for it to be fixed, which should not take long.
+Sorry.

- #### About The Use of {.} In The Commands:
+ #### About The Use of {.}, {1} In The Commands:
 If you look at the commands, you see that all the commands end in a **{.}**.
 This is a feature of this CommandLang.
-The combination of those curly brackets and the period inside it is called a **LagTag**.
-A ComLag with a '**.**' inside it refers to a null ComLag, i.e., it does something, but that something does not change the structure of the code or the operations that it performs.
+The combination of those curly brackets and the period inside it is called a **NullLagTag**.
+A NullLagTag with a '**.**' inside it refers to, as the name suggests, a null NullLagTag, i.e., it does something, but that something does not change the structure of the code or the operations that it performs.

-Soon, I will be introducing values into that ComLag, and those values will then alter the code as and where needed.

 ---